synacktiv/bip/doc/general/overview.rst

 :meth:`HxCFunc.visit_cnode_filterlist` allow to visit only node of a certain type by passing a list of the node.

-This script is an exemple for visiting a function and recuperating the format string pass to a `printk` function.
-It locates the call to `printk`, recuperate the address of the first argument, get the string and add a comment in the hexrays:
+This script is an example for visiting a function and recuperating the format string pass to a `printk` function.
+It locates the call to `printk`, recuperate the address of the first argument, get the string and add a comment in the hexrays (a real plugin documented exist in `scripts/printk_com.py`):

 .. code-block:: python